 Bloom’s taxonomy is a hierarchical model of cognitive processes that boost learning outcomes.
 They are:

 Bloom’s taxonomy action verb lists are also helpful when writing instructional objectives.
 For example, one list uses the verb “summarize” to describe an activity that reinforces comprehension.
-A verb that describes an evaluation activity is “critique”.
-Using these verb lists helps instructional designers generate measurable learning objectives easily, while adhering to the S.M.A.R.T. guidelines.
+A verb that describes an evaluation activity is “critique.”
+Using these verb lists helps instructional designers generate measurable learning objectives quickly while adhering to the S.M.A.R.T. guidelines.